pytrackdat/pytrackdat/README.md

 TODO

-Currently, PyTrackDat only accepts the `YYYY-MM-DD` format of
+Currently, PyTrackDat only accepts the `YYYY-MM-DD` format for dates.

 ###### Type-Specific Settings